Mexico Hits U.S. Steel And Farm Products With Tariffs, Retaliating For Trump Move

 The move comes one day after Mexico's Economy Ministry said it will start proceedings against the U.S. in the World Trade Organization, where it's seeking a dispute settlement over the U.S. tariffs on Mexican products — 25 percent on steel and 10 percent on aluminum — formally took effect last Friday.

-Those U.S. tariffs also target Canada and the European Union — both of which have protested along with Mexico, and both of which are also pursuing tariffs and cases against the U.S. at the WTO.
+Canada and the European Union have protested along with Mexico, and are also pursuing tariffs and cases against the U.S. at the WTO.

+These countermeasures will only apply to goods originating from the US and will take effect on July 1, and will remain in place until the US eliminates its trade-restrictive measures against Canada.— Justin Trudeau (@JustinTrudeau) May 31, 2018

+Canadian Prime Minister Justin Trudeau called the U.S. tariffs on Canadian aluminum and steel "unacceptable."
+As NPR's Brian Naylor reported, Trudeau also tweeted that Canada will take retaliatory measures effective July 1 on products ranging from steel to whiskey.